 Conures, like most smaller parrots, can be very nippy.
 You definitely need to know how to train your Conure if you want him to be hand tamed and enjoy spending time with you and your friends/family.
 However, if you don’t know how to train a Conure, you may have difficulty even getting your bird out of his cage.

 For this reason, we highly recommend that you find an effective training program for your Conure.
-Whether your Conure is new to your home or you’ve had him for years, a training program will always come in handy.
-We personally recommend the Bird Tricks Parrot Training Course by Chet Womach.
-You can see many of his videos for free to get an idea of how much he knows about birds and how he can help you train yours.
+Whether your parrot is new to your home or you’ve had him for years, a training program will always come in handy.
+We personally recommend the Bird Tricks Parrot Training Course by Dave and Jamieleigh Womach.
+You can see many of their videos for free to get an idea of how much they know about parrots and how they can help you train yours.